mbahng/pyember/README.md

 ## Repository Structure

   I tried to model a lot of the structure from Pytorch and TinyGrad.
+Very briefly,

   1. `aten` contains the header and source files for the C++ low-level tensor library, such as basic operations and an autograd engine.
   2. `docs` contains detailed documentation about each function.